slowernews/wisdom-tldr/README.md

 ===
 ###On luck and random

-Luck/random is a pattern.
+Luck / random is a pattern.

-> *' “Random” usually means that you haven’t looked long enough to see a pattern emerge.'*
+> *' "Random" usually means that you haven’t looked long enough to see a pattern emerge.'*

 > *'Even a broken clock is right twice a day.'*

 > *'There’s no magic in the world.
 It’s all math.' -- discrete math professor*

+> *'The eternal mystery of the world is its comprehensibility.'*

 ===
 ###On bias

-Everything is biased.
+Bias is everywhere.
 Be specially careful when facing new ideas.

 > *'Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth.'*

-> *'The eternal mystery of the world is its comprehensibility.'*

 > *'The hardest thing to explain is the glaringly evident that everyone has decided not to see.' -- Ayn Rand*